whomaxiswellprojects/gitpod-lua-template/README.md

-# gitpod-lua-template
+# Gitpod Lua Template
-A Template for gitpod lua project, Lua already setup in gitpod virutal machine
+A Template for Gitpod to init lua

+# Features
+No Cool features, It just installs lua and creates a main.lua